Cubs Win Flag: Detail

 Flying a flag over Wrigley Field to denote wins and losses is a longstanding tradition.
 Currently, the Win Flag is composed of a large blue letter "W" on a white background while the Loss Flag is a large white letter "L" on a blue background.
 Early in the 21st century, the phrase "White flag time at Wrigley!" was used to explain that the Cubs had just won that day's home game.
 More recently, at least as early as the 2015 season, the Cubs have used the phrase "Fly the W!"; an accompanying social media hashtag "#FlyTheW" has been heavily promoted by the team and its fans.
 The flag is raised by a scoreboard crew member immediately after the completion of a game, and in the case of a doubleheader split, both flags are flown.

 It is customary to fly flags from sunrise until sunset, unless they are directly illuminated.
-At the beginning of each day, the cross-shaped "masthead" atop the center field scoreboard displays the American flag at the top, and three strands of flags bearing the colors and nicknames of each of the National League clubs, one strand per Division in order of that day's standings.
+At the beginning of each day, the cross-shaped "masthead" atop the center field scoreboard displays the American flag at the top, and three strands of flags bearing the colors and logos of each of the National League teams, one strand per Division in order of that day's standings.
 Immediately after the game, one of the strands of flags is lowered, and either the W or the L-lettered flag is raised in its place.
 The W-lettered flag is raised on the left field side of the board, above the blue light that also indicates a win.
 The L-lettered flag is raised on the right field side of the board, above the white light that indicates a loss.
 Once the Win or Loss Flag has been raised, the other flags are lowered and also stowed away inside the scoreboard.